Now available from our online shop priced at £89.

 Meteo-Pi is a flexible, low-cost data-centre device for Davis weather stations.
 It’s a great new way of linking a Davis console to a powerful but green and inexpensive Raspberry Pi computer.

 Meteo-Pi is a two-part cabled adapter linking a standard Davis weather station console (VP2, Envoy or Vue) to a Raspberry Pi computer.
 The two parts are: a console interface that fits into the console much like a traditional logger and a Raspberry Pi input adapter in the form of a microHAT (µHAT), which means that it plugs directly on to the interface pins of the Pi.
-The two parts are joined by a short, Davis-compatible cable with RJ11 connectors.
+The two parts are joined by a Davis-compatible cable with RJ11 connectors.
+Meteo-Pi appears to software running on the Pi computer as a simple serial device (ie connecting via a COM port) and so virtually any Pi-compatible software should be able to receive data from the console and in the same formats as any other Davis logger.

 Meteo-Pi’s main advantage is that it allows any weather station programs able to run on the Raspberry Pi to receive serial weather data direct from the console.
 This provides two key benefits: